 There are varying reasons why we may seek the help of a licensed therapist.
 A licensed professional therapist can be the best bet for dealing with certain conditions that concern our mental health.
 Often, these issues are rather sensitive and as such the discretion, empathy, and professionalism a therapist provides is often the healing we need to get through these circumstances.
 Choosing a therapist is a deeply personal decision that only you can truly make, but it requires some thought and some consideration about other factors as well.
 In fact, choosing a great therapist is going to require a great deal from you before anything can be done to help you.
-Understanding a little bit about what you're going through will help you in finding the right therapist, but don't assume that what you think is happening is all that there is.
+Understanding a little bit about what you're going through will help you how to find a psychologist or therapist, but don't assume that what you think is happening is all that there is.
 It's entirely possible that even more is going on under the surface, or that what you are feeling is only a symptom of something else.

 What are the different types of therapy for mental health?

 There is a wide range of therapy options available for you, however, you need to understand the types of therapy when trying to choose a therapist.
 Listing and trying to explain each and every type of these therapies would take a year perhaps and a professional course.
 However, understanding the basic types is just what you need to help you with these decisions.
 This is because some people may need a therapist with more advanced training to help them with their mental health while others may be satisfied with the help of a social worker.
 However, it is essential that you understand the roles these therapists play to help you make the right decision.